 Your mental wellbeing is important to us, the School claims at our STP induction.
 It’s ok to feel stressed.
 We know the STP is demanding.
 If you’re struggling, reach out for support.

-But it is not enough to just provide numbers for helplines, links to wellbeing apps, or tell us to visit Occupational Health.
-The lack of effort feels as though they don’t value me, my health, and my wellbeing.
+But I don’t believe it is enough to provide numbers for helplines, links to wellbeing apps, or be advised to visit Occupational Health.
+It feels as though they don’t value me, my health, and wellbeing.
 Taking a break, stepping off, or deferring, has never been presented as an option to me.

 It feels impossible for me to approach the School for help, for fear that it will reflect negatively on me and be detrimental to the image the School is upholding.
-It’s like they’ve made me believe that it is a failure on my behalf, for not being able to cope with the pressures of the STP, as it is apparently my own responsibility to manage my health and wellbeing, not theirs too.
+It feels like it is portrayed as a failure on my behalf, for not being able to cope with the pressures of the STP.

 It concerns me that suicide rates are widely reported and discussed among doctors and medical students, but not among healthcare scientists and trainees.
 No-one should ever think that the only way out is suicide.
 My heart aches for those who have lost their lives.
 Those who could not think of another option, choosing a permanent solution to a temporary problem.

 It may come as a surprise, but I truly do believe in the STP, in what it can do for healthcare science, and the life-changing opportunity that it provides.
 Many also think this way, which is why we think quitting isn’t an option.